 Choosing Your Next Saddle

 When you're saddle shopping, look beyond the marketing buzzwords.
-Focus on designs that have evolved through genuine engineering refinement rather than medical trend-chasing.
+Focus on designs that evolved through genuine engineering refinement, not medical trend-chasing.
 The best prostate-friendly saddles work because they represent decades of designers listening to riders' bodies and solving problems they couldn't always name.

-The conversation has beautifully evolved from enduring discomfort to preserving long-term health.
+The conversation has shifted from enduring discomfort to preserving long-term health.
 That's a revolution worth celebrating every time you ride without shifting uncomfortably in your seat.